XiaoMigros/System-Spacing-Tools/README.md

 For more help installing this plugin, visit [this page](https://musescore.org/en/handbook/3/plugins#installation).

 ## Usage
-Run the plugins from the 'Plugins' tab / 'System Spacing'.
-The plugins apply to the whole score, not a selection.
+Run the plugins from the 'Plugins' tab (in the 'System Spacing' subfolder in MU3).
+Except for split measures, the plugins apply to the whole score, not a selection.